Home » Reviews

 Man on Wire – One man’s obsession gone to the extreme

-Man on Wire (commonly misnamed Man on a Wire) is a simple tale of one man’s obsession, selfishness
+Man on Wire (commonly misnamed Man on a Wire) is a simple tale of one man’s obsession, selfishness, a submissive woman

 , friendship gained and lost , a couple of buildings and above all....hope.

 and his tightrope walk (or even dance) between the two towers of the World Trade Center in 1974.
 Perhaps it is fitting then that the documentary doesn’t focus on the loss of the Twin Towers

 of the act and how this bank heist

 A look at tightrope walker Philippe Petit's daring, but illegal, high-wire routine performed between New York City's World Trade Center's twin towers in 1974, what some consider, "the artistic crime of the century."

 When you are told a story about a magnificent feat